jeju2486/GWAS-GOLD/README.md

 # maskGWAS

-**maskGWAS** is a add-on tool of [unitig-caller](https://github.com/bacpop/unitig-caller) and [pyseer](https://github.com/weecology/pyseer) designed for Genome-Wide Epistatic Studies (GWES) by masking target genes in GWAS.
+**maskGWAS** is an add-on tool of [unitig-caller](https://github.com/bacpop/unitig-caller) and [pyseer](https://github.com/weecology/pyseer) designed to detect genomic co-variation by masking target genes before performing GWAS to allow informative identification of significant genotype-genotype variation.
 It generates unitig files of whole genomes by masking the specified target gene.
 The primary goal is to detect hidden epistatic relationships involving the target gene.

-## Warning

-1. **Current Compatibility**: `maskGWAS` is currently only runnable on if the requirements are fully ready.
-Check the requirements first, if there is any error.
-2. **Dependency Requirement**: Ensure that `unitig-caller` is properly downloaded and configured in your environment.

 ## Requirements

-Before using `maskGWAS`, ensure the following software is installed:
+Before using `maskGWAS`, ensure the following software are installed:

 1. **[minimap2](https://github.com/lh3/minimap2)** (version 2.24 or higher)
 2. **[BEDtools](https://bedtools.readthedocs.io/en/latest/)** (version 2.30.0 or higher)